-Dr. Cindy Amundsen is an obstetrics and urogynecology specialist in Durham, NC and Raleigh, NC.
+Dr. Cindy Amundsen's areas of specialization are obstetrics and urogynecology; she sees patients in Durham, NC and Raleigh, NC.
 Patient ratings for Dr. Amundsen average 3.5 stars out of 5 star rating by her patients.
 Dr. Amundsen accepts Blue Cross/Blue Shield, Coventry, Humana ChoiceCare Network, and more.
-She attended the University of Tennessee Health Science Center College of Medicine and residency at a hospital affiliated with the University of Texas Health Science Center at Houston.
+She attended the University of Tennessee Health Science Center College of Medicine for medical school and subsequently trained at a hospital affiliated with the University of Texas Health Science Center at Houston for residency.
 Her professional affiliations include Duke Raleigh Hospital and Duke University Hospital.

 Conditions / Treatments

 Medicare Patient Conditions

 Medicare Patient Gender

 Female pelvic medicine and reconstructive surgery is a medical specialty that focuses specifically on the treatment of pelvic floor disorders in women.
 A pelvic floor disorder is any pain or dysfunction that occurs in the area surrounded by the pelvis: the uterus, cervix, vagina, bladder, or rectum.
 There are many kinds of pelvic floor disorders, but by far the two most commonly treated by female pelvic medicine specialists are incontinence and prolapse.